NarihitoM/genuine-ai/README.md

 # Genuine Ai
-Your Free Ai Humanizer And Code Generator.
+Your Free Ai Humanizer And Code Assistant.